 - Do a thorough self-search so you are aware of all information that is currently available. - Keep your personal details private.
 Use a nickname instead of your real name on social sites.
-Become familiar with the privacy settings on any social networks that you use. - Protect your personal data and do not share username or password information. - Think before you post.
-Once shared, information is nearly impossible to remove completely.
-Don't post information that you would not want everyone to know about you. - Be respectful about other people's content when you share and tag. - Keep it professional.
-Only share factual information and make sure it is appropriate in the event that your supervisor, mentor or coworker see it. - Be aware of what other people are saying about you online.
-Adjust your account settings to make sure that you see notifications when people mention your name, tag you, like, comment or share on your feed.
-On many platforms, you can enable approval settings when other people tag you. - Be accurate.
-Check spelling and grammar in your posts.
-Poor writing can be a big negative to someone checking up on you. - Consider your contacts.
-Connect with whomever you like, but don't feel the need to connect with those who could be a detriment to you because of the way you post on social media. - Be proud of your achievements.
-Include information about your hobbies, interests, volunteer and charity work, and awards.
-This is your personal brand, it shows others who you are and provides and honest and professional view of you.
+Become familiar with the privacy settings on any social networks that you use. - Protect your personal data and do not share username or password information. - post information that you would not want everyone to know about you. - Be respectful about other people's content when you share and tag. - that your supervisor, mentor or coworker see it. - someone checking up on you. - those who could be a detriment to you because of the way you post on social media. - honest and professional view of you.